RRZE-HPC/TheBandwidthBenchmark/README.md

 ```

 The verbosity options enable detailed output about affinity settings, allocation
-sizes and timer resolution.
-If you uncomment `DVERBOSE_AFFINITY` the processor
+sizes, and timer resolution.
+If you uncomment `-DVERBOSE_AFFINITY` the processor
-every thread is currently scheduled on and the complete affinity mask for every
+id every thread is currently scheduled on and the complete affinity mask for
-thread is printed.
+every thread is printed.

 _Notice:_ OpenMP involves significant overhead through barrier cost, especially
 on systems with many memory domains.
-The default problem size is set to almost
+The default problem size is set to 4GB to
-4GB to have enough work vs overhead.
-If you suspect that the result should be
+have enough work vs overhead.
+If you suspect that the result should be better
-better you may try to further increase the problem size.
-To compare to original
+you may try to further increase the problem size.
+This can be done either by
+change the `SIZE` define or using the command line option `-s <SIZE>`.
+To
-stream results on X86 systems you have to ensure that streaming store
+compare to original stream results on X86 systems you have to ensure that
-instructions are used.
-For the ICC tool chain this is now the default (Option
+streaming store instructions are used.
+For the ICC tool chain this is the
-`-qopt-streaming-stores=always`).
+default (Option `-qopt-streaming-stores=always`).
+If the configured tool chain
+does not generate streaming stores you can comment out `-DAVX512_INTRINSICS` on
+processors that support AVX512.
+This enables to use intrinsics instead of
+compiler generated code.

 - Build with: